-The GangPro-CC programmer is dedicated to simultaneously program up to six CC series SoC with 8051 MCU Chipcon Product from Texas Instruments.
-To facilitate high speed communication, an application software for the programming adapter has been optimized for the maximum speed.
+The FlashPro-CC programmer is dedicated to program the CC series SoC with 8051 MCU Chipcon Product from Texas Instruments.
+To facilitate high speed communication an application software for the programming adapter has been optimized for the maximum speed.

 2.1 Key features